cs3org/OCM-API/IETF-RFC.md

       - `redirect` - the endpoint can navigate the browser to the URI, replacing the current page.
-      - `iframe` - the endpoint can embed the URI in an iframe within its own UI, and can set CORS headers.
+      - `iframe` - the endpoint can embed the URI in an iframe within its own UI, when the Sending Server allows framing by this receiver.
     - ssh (string) - The top-level address in the form `host:port` of an endpoint that supports ssh and scp with a public/private key based authentication.